 This Diploma program offers a foundation of knowledge and skills related to core competencies in the practice of professional counselling.
-The programs includes 180 hours of in-class skill development or volunteer experience for Distance Learning students.
+The programs include 180 hours of in-class skill development or volunteer experience for Distance Learning students.
 (Please see a complete description of the individual courses listed in the catalogue.)

-The one year Diploma of Applied Psychology and Counselling consists of 16 courses, each three weeks in length.
-Prior to graduation, students prepare a career plan and a portfolio of job skills.
+The one-year Diploma of Applied Psychology and Counselling consists of 16 courses, each three weeks in length.
 KCPC graduates often gain volunteer or paid positions during the course of their study.
 Following completion of all course work, students demonstrate competency in the core concepts through writing a Comprehensive Proficiency Exam.